Wyoming Car Accident Compensation Laws

 Damage Types

-In a car accident, injured parties typically recover compensatory damages in the form of economic and non-economic damages.
+In a car accident, injured parties typically recover compensatory damages through economic and non-economic damages.
 Economic damages include out-of-pocket expenses such as lost wages and vehicle repair costs.
 Non-economic damages include pain and suffering, disability, and emotional distress.

 Your car accident damages award may compensate you for: